 #7 Updated by Berk Hess over 11 years ago

 When does the step size start deviating, and by how much?

 I ran the simulation for a minute and everything looks fine.

 Could it be that you are seeing numerical rounding errors,

 because the time is stored as a float, which has quite limited

 precision for long simulation times?

-#8 Updated by Yong Nam almost 11 years ago
+#8 Updated by Yong Nam over 11 years ago

 The step size starts deviating around 8ps.
 (Since I set the single step size as 0.025ps, 8ps corresponds with 320 simulation steps.)